Skip to main content

 Are there care management services for beneficiaries with one chronic condition?

-Beginning in 2020, CMS is introducing Principal Care Management (PCM) services to provide comprehensive care management for beneficiaries with a single, high-risk condition.
+In 2020, CMS introduced Principal Care Management (PCM) services to provide comprehensive care management for beneficiaries with a single, high-risk condition.
 Other CCM codes continue to require that patients have two or more chronic conditions.
-In rulemaking for calendar year 2020, CMS indicated that “A qualifying condition will typically be expected to last between 3 months and 1 year, or until the death of the patient, may have led to a recent hospitalization, and/or place the patient at significant risk of death, acute exacerbation/ decompensation, or functional decline.”
-These services are billable under CPT codes 99424-99427 and HCPCS code G0511 for RHCs and FQHCs.
+Principal Care Management can be provided to beneficiaries with one complex chronic condition expected to last at least three months and that places the beneficiary at significant risk of hospitalization, acute exacerbation/decompensation, functional decline, or death.
+PCM services are billable under five CPT codes (99424-99427 and HCPCS code G0511 for RHCs and FQHCs).

-Additionally, for 2023 and beyond, CMS finalized new HCPCS codes, G3002 and G3003, for chronic pain management and treatment services (CPM).
+Additionally, beginning in 2023, CMS finalized new HCPCS codes (G3002 and G3003) for chronic pain management and treatment services (CPM).
 RHCs and FQHCs may bill for CPM under the code G0511.
 These codes incorporate the following elements:

 • Diagnosis